If you feel unsafe for any reason, please call 911 or your local emergency number.

 Aligning with them tends to improve well-being.

-They form the biological and psychological foundation of The Way Home.
+They form the biological and psychological foundation of human functioning.

-Historical truth refers to events that occurred and can be examined through documentation, evidence, and scholarship.
+Historical truth refers to events that actually occurred and can be examined through evidence, records, and careful study.

 It is not about comfort.